 [Editor’s note: Dani Cushion, CMO of Cardlytics, was a speaker at RampUp 2017.
-We invited her to share her thoughts on data and marketing trends.]
+We invited her to share her thoughts on data and seasonal marketing trends.]

 We’ve officially left the winter holiday shopping season, but there are plenty of key consumer-spending seasons coming up, including moms/dads/grads and back-to-school.
 These high-spend periods can have a big impact on a company’s financial performance, making it critical for marketers to reach real, high-intent consumers, and, good data is the key to elevating your marketing efforts.
 Below are four key seasonal marketing tips for data-driven marketing campaign success this year.

 Put your customer at the center of your approach

 Your business strategies should not be developed until you have gone through all of your first-party data to understand your customers.
 How do they shop with you?
 When do they shop with you?
 How much do they spend?
 Your seasonal marketing campaigns should always start with what you know about what your customers are doing.
 Then you can augment that knowledge with additional insights to help paint the full picture.